Michael Corbett (judge): Early years

 Michael Corbett was born in Pretoria.
 His father, Alan Frederick Corbett was born in Worcester, England in 1878. and served as the Commissioner for Inland Revenue.
-He completed his schooling at Rondebosch Boys' High School in Cape Town before serving in World War II in the South African Navy from 1941 till 1945, retiring with the rank of lieutenant commander.
+He completed his schooling at Rondebosch Boys' High School in Cape Town before serving in World War II in the South African Navy from 1941 until 1945, retiring with the rank of lieutenant commander.
 Prior to the war, he enrolled at the University of Cape Town and obtained a BA in 1941.
-After his active service during the war, he returned and obtained a LL B, After graduating, he was awarded the Elsie Ballot Scholarship and gained entry to study law at Trinity College, Cambridge.
-He later obtained a first class LL B in 1948.
+After his active service during the war, he returned and obtained a LL.B., After graduating, he was awarded the Elsie Ballot Scholarship and gained entry to study law at Trinity College, Cambridge.
+He later obtained a first class LL.B.in 1948.

 Legal career

 Corbett began his legal career when he read in the chambers of Marius Diemont for about six months before commencing practice.
 He made rapid progress, practising before Maritime/Admiralty Courts and Testamentary Courts, taking silk in 1963.
 In 1965, he was appointed as a Chamber Judge to the Bench of the Cape Provincial Division, hearing chamber matters and summary suits, and made Judge of Appeal in 1974, hearing mainly admiralty/maritime (including marine insurance and contract) and testamentary appeals.
 During this time, he made huge contribution to the South African legal system by co-authoring the standard textbook on the law of succession and the law of carriage by sea.
 He was appointed chief justice in 1989 and served with great distinction.
+In 1990, he delivered the 35th Annual Hoernlé Lecture at the Institute of Race Relations where he advocated for a supreme constitution and justiciable Bill of Rights.
 As Chief Justice of South Africa, he delivered the opening speech at the inaugural session of Codesa in December 1991 that began the negotiations for a new constitutional order for all South Africans.